 Talent shaving the neck and starts sterilizing.

 Use ophthalmic scissors to cut 2−3 cm along the central longitudinal shape of the neck [1].
-Separate the common carotid artery with microforceps [2] and then, with ophthalmic forceps, separate the subcutaneous muscle [3].
+And then, with ophthalmic forceps, separate the subcutaneous muscle [3].
+Use homemade retractor to fully expose the field of vision.

 Talent cutting 2−3 cm along the central longitudinal shape of the neck.

-ECU: Talent separating the common carotid artery.

 ECU: Talent separating the subcutaneous muscle.

+Talent using homemade retractor to fully expose the field of vision.

-After separating the anterior muscle of the trachea with ophthalmic forceps, separate along the right sternocleidomastoid tendon until the carotid sheath is visible [1] and expose the common carotid artery [2].
+After separating the subcutaneous muscle to the anterior muscle of the trachea with ophthalmic forceps, separate along the right sternocleidomastoid tendon until the common carotid artery is visible [2].

-ECU: Talent separating the anterior muscle from trachea and then separating along the right sternocleidomastoid tendon until the carotid sheath is visible.
-Videographer, the authors marked this step as important!
+ECU: Talent separating the subcutaneous muscle to the anterior muscle of the trachea and then separating along the right sternocleidomastoid tendon until the common carotid artery is visible.

-ECU: Zoom in to show common carotid artery.
 Videographer, the authors marked this step as important!

 Use the microforceps to isolate the common carotid artery... the external carotid artery... and the internal carotid artery [1].

 ECU: Talent with microforceps to isolate the common carotid artery, then the external carotid artery and then the internal carotid artery.
 Videographer, the authors marked this step as important!
 Video editor, the authors marked this is step as critical!